mark-torres10/personal_website/_self_education/2025-11-08-first-impressions-of-rust.md

               `i8` implements `Add`
 ```

+This is resolved if they're both of the same type.

 ### `panic!`

-- The `panic!` notation for errors is a fun name.
+The `panic!` notation for errors is a fun name.
 I like that it's similar to a Python Exception, except you can't catch it or do exception handling and so the program just crashes altogether.
 I suppose not having exception handling fits under the theme of "specify everything", since you have to be very explicit with error and failure paths in Rust instead of masking them with exception handling like you do in Python.
 This combats lazy error handling, since it's easy to just have a bare `try...except` code chunk in Python without much care to the failure modes, whereas here you really have to be explicit.
 I actually really like this, because even though I can see how it would slow down development and force me to be more intentional, I would be more confident in the robustness of the code that I'm shipping.

 For example, for the following: